Types of Savings Accounts

-These savings account allow you to make tax-deductible contributions, grow your money tax-free and pay no tax on withdrawal – as long as the funds are used for qualifying medical expenses.
+Health savings accounts allow you. to make tax-deductible contributions, grow your money tax-free and pay no tax on withdrawal – as long as the funds are used for qualifying medical expenses.
 In order to open an HSA, you need to be enrolled in a high-deductible health plan, usually through your employer.

 6. College savings (529 plans)